xulihang/BasicCAT-website/imagetrans/index.md

 * Fix a target geometry not correctly saved problem
 * Fix a file path problem of Photoshop scripts
 * MaskEditor can generate textmask using selected color.
 Mask can now be set to translucent.
+* Support batch machine translation with ColorfulClouds which will significant improve machine translation speed

 ### v1.2.10